pltommasino/pltommasino/README.md

 # Hi there 👋

 My name is Pasquale Luca Tommasino.
-I'm from Italy, living in a little town in the middle of Rome and Naples.
+I'm from Italy.
+I live in a little town in the middle of Rome and Naples.
 I'm always looking for new opportunities to improve myself and my knowledge, especially regarding technology and data science.

 ## :rocket: GitHub!